Update: Virtual Meeting

 The fees include;

-- Attendance at all presentations, networking and poster sessions
+- Attendance at all presentations, networking, flash talks and social sessions

-- Access to recorded talks, posters and other materials for up to six weeks following the Meeting
+- Access to recorded talks and other materials for up to six weeks following the Meeting

 |PhD students /postdocs||Academia||Industry|